 On Christmas morning all over Ireland, there will be countless people thanking their lucky stars.
-Not because they're looking forward to presents, or Christmas dinner, although I’m sure both are appealing.
+Not because they're looking forward to presents or Christmas dinner, although I’m sure both are appealing.

-“Christmas jumpers” or sweaters and Santa hats are the uniform of choice for the soldiers of the 12 Pubs and every weekend in December you will see drunk Santa Clauses and Mrs. Clauses in every town in Ireland.
+“Christmas jumpers” or sweaters and Santa hats are the uniform of choice for the soldiers of the Twelve Pubs and every weekend in December you will see drunk Santa Clauses and Mrs. Clauses in every town in Ireland.